presnick/ProgramsInformationPeople/_sources/StringFormatting/Interpolation.rst

    # this works
    names = ["Jack","Jill","Mary"]
    for n in names:
-      print "'{}!' she yelled. '{}! {}, {}!'".format(n,n,n,"say hello!")
+      print "'{}!' she yelled. '{}! {}, {}!'".format(n,n,n,"say hello")

    # but this also works!
    names = ["Jack","Jill","Mary"]
    for n in names:
-      print "'{0}!' she yelled. '{0}! {0}, {1}!'".format(n,"say hello!")
+      print "'{0}!' she yelled. '{0}! {0}, {1}!'".format(n,"say hello")

 You can imagine some ways in which this method for string interpolation is very useful for complex programs and programs where you want to compile data together and print it out, or write it to a file.
-A set of strings might all be the same except for one varying piece of data, so you can use an example like the first one in this section to generate all of those strings with one for loop that's neat and easy to read!
+A set of strings might all be the same except for one varying piece of data, so for instance, you can use code like some you see in this section to generate all of those strings with one for loop that's neat and easy to read!

-Using ``.format`` for string interpolation is much neater and easier to edit later on than just using string concatenation.
+Overall, using ``.format`` for string interpolation is much neater and easier to edit later on than just using string concatenation.